When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 Top tip: Most perennial rudbeckias come in shades of yellow, while annual varieties grown from seed generally have more varied coloring, with dramatic burnt oranges and reds often available.

-If you can't stand the heat, avoid growing crocosmia, because these red, yellow and orange beauties will add plenty of fire to your borders.
+If you can't stand the heat, avoid growing crocosmia, because these red, yellow and orange beauties will add plenty of fire to your flower bed ideas.

 Also known as montbretia and hailing from South Africa, crocosmia produce their glossy, hanging racemes of flowers above tall, elegant and strappy leaves that take up little room, allowing you to plant lots of complementary things around them.